Gyro monorail: Post-World War I developments

 In 1922, the Soviet government began construction of a Shilovsky monorail between Leningrad and Tsarskoe Selo, but funds ran out shortly after the project was begun.

 In 1929, at the age of 74, Brennan also developed a gyrocar.
 This was turned down by a consortium of Austin/Morris/Rover, on the basis that they could sell all the conventional cars they built.

 21st century: Monocab

 In October 2022 the Technische Hochschule OWL, the Bielefeld University of Applied Sciences, the Fraunhofer-Institut für Optronik, Systemtechnik und Bildauswertung and the Landeseisenbahn Lippe e.
-V. presented a gyro-stabilized monorail according to Brennan on a section of the Extertal railway in Germany.
+V. presented a gyro-stabilized monorail based on Brennan's system on a section of the Extertal railway in Germany.

 The system called Monocab is meant to permit bi-directional service on a single track since the vehicles use only one rail.
 The cabins that shall operate autonomously on-demand are designed accordingly narrow.

 In September 2020 Monocab was funded from the European Regional Development Fund and by the state of North Rhine-Westphalia with 3.6 million euros combined.